peerkar/liferay-gsearch/README.md

 ## Disclaimer

 This application hasn't been thoroughly tested, is to be considered experimental and is provided as is.
-If you have good development ideas, find bugs or need help in installaing, please leave ticket.
+If you have good development ideas, find bugs or need help in installing it, please leave ticket.